amirmirhosseini/Control-Automation-Instrumentation/Linear-Control-Systems/HW2/README.md

 # Linear Control Systems - Assignment 2 (State-Space Representations & Linearization)

 This directory contains the computational simulations, state-space mapping, and dynamic linearization projects for the second assignment of the Linear Control Systems course at the University of Tehran.
-The assignment bridges theoretical transfer functions with real-world non-linear circuit modeling[cite: 16].
+The assignment bridges theoretical transfer functions with real-world non-linear circuit modeling.

 ## Key Core Topics Covered